abeyoshida/kuanalu/tasks/tasks-prd-kuanalu.md

 - [ ] 11.0 Bug Fixes
   - [x] 11.1 Edit Subtask does not work
   - [x] 11.2 Missing a way to add assignee to a subtask

+- [ ] 12.0 Domain Switch
+  - [ ] Redirect FlowBoardAI.com to the Vercel production server